robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

           YAML support is new in Robot Framework 2.9.

-YAML variable files can be taken into use exactly like normal variable files from the command line using :option:`--variablefile` option, in the settings table using :setting:`Variables` setting, and dynamically using the :name:`Import Variables` keyword.
+YAML variable files can be used exactly like normal variable files from the command line using :option:`--variablefile` option, in the settings table using :setting:`Variables` setting, and dynamically using the :name:`Import Variables` keyword.
 The only thing to remember is that paths to YAML files must always end with :file:`.yaml` extension.

-If the above YAML file would be imported, it would create exactly same variables as the following variable table:
+If the above YAML file is imported, it will create exactly the same variables as the following variable table:

 .. table::